What is Vector Search?

 Natural language processing (NLP)

 Probably the most prominent use case today, however, is in Natural Language Processing.
-Solutions like have revolutionized how we interact with information and data and how that data is presented for use.
+Solutions like ChatGPT have revolutionized how we interact with information and data and how that data is presented for use.

 For example, with traditional search somebody might search for a template for a memo about a new building dedication, but with vector search AI can write the memo for you under the constraints you provide by using natural language processing to complete the next word in the memo based on nearest neighbor vectors from similar documents process in an AI Large Language Model.
 It is this ability to relate like information in semantically similar searches that powers AI to complete and provide Natural Language Processing.